-This assignment is worth 100 points distributed as:
+The presentation itself is worth 50 points distributed as:

-- 5 points: initial email about the topic. - 10 points: length of time (neither too long or too short, as specified above); for every minute over the maximum you will lose 5 points and for every minute under the maximum you will lose 5 points. - 10 points: eye contact with audience; we will take points off if you read from your slides, depending on the severity of the issue. - 10 points: voice volume; we will take points off if you do not speak loudly enough or speak too loudly. - 10 points: presentation slides; if slides are too wordy or have other distractions, then we will take points off, depending on the severity of the issue. - 35 points: clarity of presentation with - 5 points for a good outline (problem, solution, consequences) - 10 points for a clear presentation of the problem - 10 points for a clear presentation of the solution (approach) - 10 points for a clear presentation of the consequences of the solution on the enterprise and on society (or the world) - 10 points: clarity of analysis and thought, critical thinking, especially related to the consequences and their interaction with IT; we will take points off for analysis that is not thoughtful (i.e., that is glib or facile). - 10 points: bibliography (i.e., a list of the references you consulted), which should appear in a slide (or two) at the end of your talk.
-You need not actually present these references during the talk, they are there for backup (and further study by those interested).
-For maximum points you must have at least 2 references in your bibliography.
+- 5 points: length of time (neither too long or too short, as specified above); for every minute over the maximum you will lose 5 points and for every minute under the maximum you will lose 5 points. - 5 points: eye contact with audience and voice volume; we will take points off if you read from your slides, depending on the severity of the issue.
+We will take points off if you do not speak loudly enough or speak too loudly. - 5 points: presentation slides; if slides are too wordy or have other distractions, then we will take points off, depending on the severity of the issue. - 30 points: clarity of presentation and analysis with - 10 points for a clear presentation of the problem - 10 points for a clear presentation of the solution (approach) - 10 points for a clear and thoughtful presentation of the consequences of the solution on the enterprise and on society (or the world). - 5 points for the bibliography.